magepages/mpdocs/docs/blog-m2/user-guide.rst

 * Setup the widget: in the **Insert widget…** information:
 .. image:: https://i.imgur.com/3EV0xBL.png

 * In **Tittle** field:
   * Choose the widget’s tittle you want to display it in the frontend
   * This title will be inserted an internal link to your blog post
   * If you leave it blank, the widget won’t have a title.
 * In **Number of Post Display** field:
   * This is the field where you can limit the number of post in the widget
   * The default number is 5.
   * If you leave it blank, there will be an error message.
 * In **Show Type** field, there’re two options:
   * **New** type: The newest posts will be displayed in the widget.
-The number of newest posts won’t exceed the entered number in **Number of Post Display**
+The number of newest posts won’t exceed the entered number in * *
   * **Category** type:

 .. image:: https://i.imgur.com/dcPyjwW.png

     * The Category ID will be expanded when you choose this option, then enter the Category ID you want to display in the blog.
     * The default number is 2.
     * You have to ensure that the Category you entered is valid.
 If it isn’t, there will be an error message at the frontend.
     * You can check the Category ID in ``Mageplaza > Bettter Blog: Categories`` click the Category name to see its ID.
 * In **Template** field:
    * We created a new default template and this is the only one you can use.
    * If you want to create a new template, please contact with our Support Department by submit a ticket to `https://mageplaza.freshdesk.com/support/home <https://mageplaza.freshdesk.com/support/home>`_ or via the email `support@mageplaza.com <support@mageplaza.com>`_

 * Finally, click ``Insert widget`` button to add the widget into the content.
 * Don’t forget to click the ``Save`` button at the top of the backend.